czcorpus/xmlanntools/README.md

 Script to convert the final, complete and fully tagged XML (e.g. `.ann.xml` output from `standoff2xml`) into vertical format.

-The extracted type of vertical may be identical to the one produced by the tagger or it may be limited to fewer attributes using the option `-a <list_of_attributes>` or configuration option `vrt_attributes` or just `attributes` (if the former is not defined).
-If no attribute names are given or their amount is lower than the actual number of attributes present, it tries to automatically include the attributes with default names `attr_N` as generated by `ann2standoff`.
-In that way, it shouldn't be necessary to provide a list of attribute names (nor their amount) to these two scripts if the only goal is to get the same vertical as produced by the tagger, just with the original XML annotation added.
+The extracted type of vertical may be identical to the one produced by the tagger or it may be limited to fewer attributes using the option `-a <list_of_attributes>` or  the configuration option `vrt_attributes` (or just `ann2standoff`'s `attributes` - if the former is not defined).
+If no attribute names are provided or their amount is lower than the actual number of attributes present, it tries to automatically include the attributes with default names `attr_N` as generated by `ann2standoff`.
+In that way, it shouldn't be necessary to provide a list of attribute names (nor their amount) to `ann2standoff` and `xml2vrt` if the only goal is to get the same vertical as produced by the tagger, just with the original XML annotation added.
 (If there is a combination of both explicitly named *and* automatically numbered attributes, the latter ones will only be included if their numbers follow the amount of the named ones exactly, e.g. `lemma, pos, attr_3, attr_4`.)

-By default, the script will generate the so called "glue" element `<g/>` between tokens, where there was no space separating them in the original text flow (eg. between a word and a punctuation symbol).
+By default, the script will generate the so called "glue" element `<g/>` between tokens, where there was no space separating them in the original text flow (e.g. between a word and a punctuation symbol).
 The name of the glue element can be changed using the option `-g <name>` ('g' by default; configuration option `vrt_glue`).
 Inserting the glue element can also be disabled using the option `-ng` (or `--no-glue`, configuration option `vrt_no_glue`).

 By default, the script will automatically remove tags within the token string itself as well as any empty elements anywhere in the vertical (recursively), since such elements are usually not supported by search engines using the vertical format.
 This behaviour may be suppressed using the options `-kt` (or `--keep-token-tags`, confinguration option `vrt_keep_token_tags`) and `-ke` (or `--keep_empty`, configuration option `vrt_keep_empty`) respectively.
 The option `-de <element_list>` (configuration option `vrt_discard_empty`) may specify a limited list of particular elements to be discarded if empty.

 By default, the script will also **flatten any nested XML structures**, since nesting of elements of the same name is usually not supported by the search engines based on vertical format.
 At the beginning of any nested element with the same name as one of its parents, the parent element will be closed and a new element will be opened, merging its own attributes with the attributes of its parent: new attributes of the child will be appended and values of identical attributes will be concatenated.
-In addition, the child will get a new attribute `nesting_level` set to the level of nesting (starting with 1 for the first nested child level) - only the top-most parent will keep its original attributes only (the name can be changed using the configuration option `vrt_flat_level_attribute`).
-At the end of the nested child element, its immediate parent will be reopened with its original attributes.
+In addition, the child will get a new attribute `nesting_level` set to the level of nesting (starting with 1 for the first nested child level; the attribute name can be changed using the configuration option `vrt_flat_level_attribute`) - only the top-most parent will keep its original attributes only.
+At the end of the nested child element, its immediate parent will be reopened with its own attributes again.
 The default separator used for concatenation of attribute values (a single space by default) can be specified using the configuration option `vrt_flat_separator`, or more specifically `vrt_flat_separator_X_Y` for any particular attribute `Y` of any element `X`.
 Instead of concatenation, the values of children attributes may also override the values of the corresponding attributes of their parent completely.
 This can be activated generally by setting the configuration option `vrt_flat_override`, or specifically by the option `vrt_flat_override_X_Y` just for particular attributes `Y` of particular elements `X`.
 The flattening can also be completely deactivated using the option `-nf/--no-flattening` (configuration option `vrt_no_flattening`).

-If there are text contents found within elements other than the specified token element (`w` by default, can be specified using the option `-te <name>`, configuration option `token_element`), the whole fragments are output as single line "tokens" by default.
-Using the option `-df` (or `--discard-freetext`, configuration option `vrt_discard_freetext`) they will be just discarded from the output.
+If there are text contents found within elements other than the specified token element (`w` by default, can be specified using the option `-te <name>`, configuration option `token_element`), the whole text fragments are output as single line "tokens" by default.
+Using the option `-df` (or `--discard-freetext`, configuration option `vrt_discard_freetext`) they will be completely discarded from the output.

 By default, the whole root element of the XML file will be extracted into the vertical.
-If just some particular subelements should be extracted, they can be specified using the option `-i <element_names>` (where element names are again listed as a single, comma separated list without spaces) or the configuration option `vrt_include_elements` (here, whitespace is allowed too).
+If just some particular subelements should be extracted, they can be specified using the option `-i <element_names>` (where element names are again listed as a single, comma separated list without spaces) or the configuration option `vrt_include_elements` (where whitespace is allowed too).
 These elements are *not* expected to be nested within each other.

 Particular elements can also be skipped, i.e. excluded from the extraction using the option `-e <element_names>` or the configuration option `vrt_exclude_elements`.
 These elements may also be nested.

-The script is also capable of extracting from an XML fragment file (i.e. a document missing a common XML root element) by using the option `-F`.
-For the purpose of processing, the contents will internally be wrapped into a temporary wrapper root element, which will not appear in the resulting vertical.
+The script is also capable of extracting data from an XML fragment file (i.e. a document missing a common XML root element) by using the option `-F`.
+(For the purpose of processing, the contents will internally be wrapped into a temporary wrapper root element, which will not appear in the resulting vertical.)

-## Errors
+## Processing errors

 Errors causing processing failure are usually caused by invalid or problematic input files or issues with the tagger.
 Of course, they may also indicate a bug in the scripts.